mriekkin/pathfinder/doc/Testing_document.md

 The output of the benchmark mode is written to a PrintStream which, in this case, is connected to an underlying ByteArrayOutputStream.
 This implies that we can test the output of the program with a big assert statement.

 The output is a big table which specifies the execution time and optimal distance for each problem and algorithm.
-Each row corresponds to a single experiment.
+Each row corresponds to a single problem.
 The execution times are all 1.000 because we are using StubTimer.
-The optimal distance is the same for all three algorithms, and should match the optimal distance specified in the problem set.
+The optimal distance should be the same for all three algorithms, and should match the optimal distance specified in the problem set.

 The scenario used here is [grids/tests/example.map.scen](https://github.com/mriekkin/pathfinder/blob/master/grids/tests/example.map.scen).
 This scenario was built by taking a piece of the (much larger) scenario [grids/dao/lak100d.map.scen](https://github.com/mriekkin/pathfinder/blob/master/grids/dao/lak100d.map.scen).
 Since this example scenario includes only the first two buckets the optimal paths are relatively short.